 In his later years, Aubrey resided at the Motion Picture Home in Woodland Hills, California.

-You may want to go to the In Search Of ... page on the Old Corral and then to the California Death Records database.
+You may want to go to the In Search Of ... page on the Old Corral and then to the California Death Index.
 There you will find a record for: James Aubrey, born 10/23/1888, mother's maiden name of Walker, and he passed away in the Los Angeles area on 9/2/1983.
 The Social Security Death Index (SSDI) has Aubrey's birthdate as 23 October, 1887.

 I'm sure that Aubrey has some fans.
 Others tolerate - or despise - his over-the-top antics and mugging, and wonder why a guy with an English accent is doing cowboy films.
 Regardless of your pro or con feelings, Jimmy Aubrey was one of the more familiar faces in the old B western.